ABOUT DSU DOCUTAH

-DOCUTAH is a Southern Utah International Film Festival presented by Dixie State University in St. George, Utah.
-The 2015 festival will be it’s sixth year of run.
-Phil Tuckett, DOCUTAH Artistic Director and Director of the DSU Film Program planted the seed of DOCUTAH in 2009.
+DSU DOCUTAH™ International Documentary Film Festival is a pure documentary focused film festival presented by Dixie State University in St. George, Utah.
+The 2016 Festival is its seventh season.
+Phil Tuckett, Executive Director of DOCUTAH and Director of the DSU Film Program, planted the seed of DOCUTAH in 2009.
 A small group of individuals went to work to create the inaugural event in September of 2010.
-Since then we’ve had more than 1,100 films submitted from 70 plus countries and enjoyed meeting many wonderful filmmakers and protagonists.
-These incredible individuals are among festival attendees who come for the films, stay for the scenery and depart having experienced inspiration.
-DOCUTAH welcomes the world and at the same time captures the community of Southern Utah and Southern Nevada.
+Since then more than 1,400 films have been submitted from 70 plus countries and 36 U. S. states.

 Submit a Film